Spring is on the way

 Eagle Island – Eagle

-This park delivers 545 acres of riverfront wildness in the middle of Idaho’s most populated valley.
+This park delivers 545 acres of riverfront wilderness in the middle of Idaho’s most populated valley.
 While quite popular year-round, come spring the intensity of nature’s beauty gets turned up here.
 Greens are greener.
 Wildflower scents are stronger.
 And the river is a bit more wild.

 As for things to do, there’s too much to list it all here.
 But spring makes perfect hiking, fishing, birdwatching, and disc golf weather.
 Learn more about it all here.